DCNick3/ShinDataUtil/README.md

 - `rom-build outrom [infile targetname]...` - build a ROM from scratch from specified pairs of source files and their target names

-- `rom-build-from-dir [outrom] [indir]` - build a ROM from scratch from specified root directory.
+- `rom-build-from-dir outrom indir` - build a ROM from scratch from specified root directory.
 All files in the directory will be put to the rom with the same name

-- `txa-encode [srcdir] [outtxa]` - build a TXA from the specified directory (needs an `index.txt` file to function)
+- `txa-encode srcdir outtxa` - build a TXA from the specified directory (needs an `index.txt` file to function)

+- `scenario-layout [--ignore-logset] fntfile asmfile outasmfile` - transform the specified scenario asm file, doing word wrapping according to mixed English/Japanese rules.
+Specify `--ignore-logset` to make the layouter not modify messages of `LOGSET`.
+Useful, as the original game script has a typo there (`r@` vs `@r`).